Skip to main content

 Native services where they count.

 Mountain handles window management, file I/O, child processes, terminal IPC, and extension communication through Tauri - using the ActionEffect system for declarative, dispatchable operations.
-Echo provides work-stealing scheduler primitives for bounded background work.That gives Land a native path to move heavy editor work out of the WebView without claiming benchmark numbers before a reproducible suite exists.
+Echo provides work-stealing scheduler primitives for bounded background work.Heavy editor operations run in the native process, not the WebView.
+The separation is structural: the IPC boundary exists in the source regardless of which features are enabled in a given build.

 Unmodified extensions, no fork path.

 Cocoon hosts existing VS Code extensions using Effect-TS through a dual-track architecture: Track A loads unmodified extHost sources for maximum compatibility, Track B routes I/O-heavy operations to Mountain through gRPC.
-The vscode API shim covers commands, workspace, terminals, webviews, language providers, and diagnostics.Extensions run unmodified through the active compatibility path.
-Marketplace-wide coverage still depends on each extension API usage and on services still being filled in.
+The vscode API shim covers commands, workspace, terminals, webviews, language providers, and diagnostics.Installed extensions run unmodified through the active compatibility path.
+Coverage across the full marketplace depends on which vscode APIs each extension uses - the core surfaces are implemented; long-tail APIs are an ongoing integration effort.

 Fibers, not Promises.

 Effect-TS gives Cocoon and Wind typed errors, scoped resources, explicit cancellability, and supervised concurrency for extension-host and workbench services.
-Wind composes services into Layer stacks that target specific runtimes - native, compatibility, or test - with compile-time dependency tracking.That does not remove every runtime bug, but it does make failure paths explicit and traceable through the services Land controls.
+Wind composes services into Layer stacks that target specific runtimes - native, compatibility, or test - with compile-time dependency tracking.Failure paths are typed and explicit at every layer.
+When something goes wrong, the error surface is in the type system rather than a runtime exception.

 One source tree, configured targets.

 Tauri uses the OS WebView on each platform instead of a bundled Chromium instance.
 Mountain's desktop path has no embedded browser engine.
-Per-platform binary management keeps cross-compilation paths explicit and reproducible.The repository includes macOS, Windows, and Linux build configuration. macOS is the primary path, with Windows and Linux installer coverage still being completed.
+Per-platform binary management keeps cross-compilation paths explicit and reproducible.The repository includes macOS, Windows, and Linux build configuration. macOS has active installer coverage; Windows and Linux builds are configured and in preparation.

 Update plumbing in progress.